-In the Company's financial statements, investment in subsidiaries is carried at cost less any impairment in net recoverable value that has been recognised in the profit or loss.
+In the Company's separate financial statements, investment in subsidiaries and associates are carried at cost less any impairment in net recoverable value that has been recognised in the profit or loss.

 FINANCIAL INSTRUMENTS - Financial assets and financial liabilities are recognised in the statements of financial position when the Group and Company become a party to the contractual provisions of the instruments.